top of page

 Record Types

 Many record types are used in genealogy research.
 In Italy, the most commonly used resources are found in churches and town halls.
+Church records provide invaluable information from the late 1500s (the Council of Trent) until the late 1800s (the Unification of Italy).

 From 1871 to the present, biographical information is mostly obtainable from the civil records offices of the ancestor's town of birth.

 Military records can be useful for obtaining biographical data for Italian males born after 1855 when only the province and approximate year of birth are known.
-These records only apply to men, as women have never been subject to mandatory military service in Italy.

 Civil Registration